 CTE Non-Discrimination Statement

-HHS Student Website - will be updated by a student web publishing class as they learn during the semester.
+HHS Student Website - updated by Web Publishing students as they learn.

 School Bell Schedule

 Website link from Web Publishing Class = Holt HS